dyrdadev/singleton-mono-behaviour/README.md

 ## Install the Package

 You can install this package with unity's [package manager](https://docs.unity3d.com/Manual/PackagesList.html).
-Just add a new package with the git HTTPS URL to the "UPM" branch of this repository: https://github.com/Zughiko/singleton-mono-behaviour.git#upm
+Simply add a new package with the git-HTTPS URL to the version you want to install in the form "https://github.com/Zughiko/singleton-mono-behaviour.git#{version}", where {version} is the actual version you want to install.
+For example, if you want to install version "0.0.2" of this package, you can refer to https://github.com/Zughiko/singleton-mono-behaviour.git#0.0.2.

 You can do this by using the Package Manager window or the manifest.json directly: